Dick Enberg: Wimbledon Championships

-As NBC's voice of the Wimbledon Tennis Championships, the last tournament for him being in 1999 (alongside Bud Collins and, later, John McEnroe), Enberg regularly concluded the network's coverage of the two-week event with thematically appropriate observations accompanied by a montage of video clips.
+As NBC's voice of the Wimbledon Tennis Championships, the last tournament for him being in 1999 (alongside Bud Collins and, later, John McEnroe), Enberg regularly concluded NBC's coverage of the two-week event with thematically appropriate observations accompanied by a montage of video clips.

 CBS Sports (2000–2014)

-Enberg was hired by CBS Sports in 2000, serving as a play-by-play announcer for the network's NFL, college basketball, and US Open Tennis coverage.
+Enberg was hired by CBS Sports in 2000, serving as a play-by-play announcer for CBS's NFL, college basketball, and US Open Tennis coverage.
 For several years he also contributed to CBS's coverage of The Masters and PGA Championship golf as an interviewer and essayist.

 Enberg during his tenure at CBS, was notably on the call alongside Dan Dierdorf for an NFL game between the New England Patriots and New York Jets on September 23, 2001.
 It was during this game that New York linebacker Mo Lewis injured the Patriots' starting quarterback Drew Bledsoe.
 Bledsoe's injury resulted in Tom Brady becoming New England's quarterback, beginning the Brady–Belichick era for the Patriots that saw them enjoy nearly two decades of dominance and win six Super Bowl titles.
 As a result, Lewis' hit on Bledsoe is often noted for its impact on NFL history.

 One of the more notable games Enberg also called was the 2005 AFC Divisional matchup between the Pittsburgh Steelers and Indianapolis Colts that saw the Steelers go on to upset the Colts 21-18 en route to their victory in Super Bowl XL in what is considered one of the biggest upsets in NFL history.
 Coincidentally, Enberg also called a previous playoff game between the two teams for NBC, the 1995 AFC Championship Game, a 20-16 Steelers victory that is often marked as one of the NFL's greatest games.

 Another enduring element of Enberg's broadcasting legacy was his ability to provide warm and poignant reflections on the sporting events he covered.
 Enberg Essays, as they came to be known, were a regular feature of CBS's coverage of college basketball's Final Four.